MADISON — Bars across southeast Wisconsin may be allowed to stay open until 4 a.m. during this summer’s Democratic National Convention in Milwaukee.

 Tavern League lobbyist Scott Stenger called the measure “a reasonable proposal” and said the bill seeks to ensure wedding barns have licensed bartenders and liability insurance coverage.

 “We are putting, I would say, minimum regulation on these venues for the public’s interest,” he said.

 Representatives from Wisconsin Institute for Law and Liberty, which has advocated for wedding barns to operate without alcohol licenses, said the group is reviewing the draft.

 Local wedding barns are sure to be watching closely.
-Even though Gov. Tony Evers, under advisement from Attorney General Josh Kaul, said last March that he wouldn’t force wedding barns to get liquor licenses, The Farm at Dover, 26060 Washington Ave., Dover, still made sure it got a license — just to be safe.
+Even though Gov. Tony Evers, under advisement from Attorney General Josh Kaul, said last March that he wouldn’t force wedding barns to get liquor licenses, The Farm at Dover, 26060 Washington Ave., Dover, still sought out getting a license, but has not yet gotten one yet.

 Let us in!

 Waiting for tipoff